|Erika Bearman '03

 Producer, Law & Order

-Peter Jankowski ’86 produces Law & Order as president of Wolf Films.
+Peter Jankowski ’86 produces Law & Order: Special Victims Unit, Chicago Fire and Chicago P.D. as president of Wolf Films.
 “There’s no flight plan for a career in TV, so liberal arts is a great background.
 At Holy Cross, I learned to think for myself, hold onto my values, and listen to others – all valuable skills in Hollywood,” says producer and former history major Peter Jankowski.
 President of Wolf Films since 1996, Jankowski oversees the company’s operations and is executive producer of the Law & Order franchise.
 He also holds producer credits on the Academy Award-winning documentary Twin Towers and the Emmy-nominated Doors documentary When You're Strange.

 Before that, he spent 10 years at Universal Television, where he became executive in charge of production for such successful series as Northern Exposure, Coach, and Quantum Leap.